 CFU is an acronym (type of abbreviation) commonly seen on products containing probiotics.
-It stands for "colony forming unit" and is a measurement of some of the good bacteria and yeasts inside.
+It stands for "colony forming unit" and is a measurement of the good bacteria and yeasts inside.

 A colony forming unit is a bacteria or yeast that is capable of living and reproducing to form a group of the same bacteria or yeasts.

 Microbiologists use CFU to describe the number of active, live organisms instead of the number of all the bacteria - dead, inactive and alive - in a laboratory sample.
 Only the viable organisms are considered to be probiotics.
 "Viable" means that the microbes are capable of living under the proper circumstances.

 You may also see it listed as CFUs - colony forming units.
 Most